luxonis/depthai-python/docs/source/references/python.rst

   .. function:: getNode(idx: int) -> object

-    Returns the pipeline node with specified id or :code:`None` otherwise
+    Returns the pipeline node with specified id or :code:`None` otherwise.
+Each node has :code:`id` field that is used in this method

   .. function:: getConnections() -> List[Connection]